LauraMQuiros/Preventive-Imprisionment-Knowledge-System/README.md

 This allows to compute the likelihood of a person to go to preventive prison in the spanish justice system according to criminal record, crime commited and ease of posterior location.

 DISCLAIMER: The crimes in the criminal record are talked about as "antecedents", which is a direct translation of the spanish term for a past crime figuring in the criminal record.
 Other mistranslations may be found.

+Some specifications about the requirements are in the Requirements.txt.

+The main command to run the code (in VS) is python3 -m streamlit run main.py.